thokjend/MusicQuiz/README.md

 ## Overview

 This is a full-stack music quiz application built using React for the frontend and Node.js with Express for the backend.
 It utilizes the [Lyrics.ovh API](https://lyricsovh.docs.apiary.io/) to retrieve song lyrics, and a SQL Server database to store quiz data and user information.
-Users can log in, participate in a quiz by guessing the correct song title from lyrics, and view the highscore leaderboard.
+Users can log in, participate in a quiz by guessing the correct artist from lyrics, and view the highscore leaderboard.

 ## Features